Cannondella/CF/Readme.md

-set launch template to use data block to lookup latest AL2023 AMI ID add EBS volumes for ASG to have name of the ec2, attachedTo tag and nametag Attach a regional WAF to the ALB with some basic AWS managed rules
+set launch template to use data block to lookup latest AL2023 AMI ID add EBS volumes for ASG to have name of the ec2, attachedTo tag and nametag Attach a regional WAF to the ALB with some basic AWS managed rules Register a domain and assign an ACM Cert to the ALB and a DNS entry for the cname to point to the ALB hostname I created the SSH keypairs manually inside of AWS and referenced them in the docs

-# More to Do
-add source for the app server security group rules to allow the ALB